 01. Draw and mask

-Using a 2B pencil, I drew out just enough of the image to enable me to apply the initial loose wet-into-wet colour washes accurately.
+Using a 2B pencil, I drew out just enough of the image to enable me to apply the initial loose wet-into-wet colour washes accurately (you'll need the best watercolour paper for the best effect).
 The predominant areas of sunlit snow, together with smaller highlights, were then preserved with masking fluid using an old No. 2 Pro Arte Acrylix brush.
 It is important to mask these areas as accurately as possible.
 Clean the brush immediately after use.

 02. Mix colour pools